straider/challenges/LearningPath/2017/EnterpriseContainerisation/ContinuousIntegrationDeliveryPipeline/SpringBootGreetingService/README.md

 ## ToDos

+- Add Swagger UI to pom.xml;
-- Improve pom.xml to create the necessary Dockerfile;
+- Use Docker Maven Plugin to create the necessary Dockerfile;
 - Launch it in a Docker container.

 ## Challenges